Poutine: Vision-Language-Trajectory Pre-Training and Reinforcement Learning Post-Training Enable Robust End-to-End Autonomous Driving: Poutine

 \subsection{Language Annotation Dataset Collection}

+Incorporating language annotations as part of the training targets allows us to introduce an auxiliary scene‑understanding task to boost downstream trajectory planning performance.
+The goal is for the generated captions to supply trajectory‑specific context that the model can attend to during planning.
+Moreover, CoT reasoning offers a promising way to tackle out‑of‑distribution scenarios, where planning may be solved via logical reasoning.

-Language annotations were automatically generated on the WOD-E2E and CoVLA driving datasets using a pretrained \texttt{Qwen2.5-VL 72B Instruct} model\footnote{The original CoVLA captions lacked semantic diversity which prompted us to generate new captions.}.
-This procedure required no manual labelling or post-hoc verification, thereby eliminating human effort and improving the scalability of our approach.
-Each prompt supplied the VLM with three camera frames over the last second, the high-level driving command (\emph{intent}) at the current frame, and the 4-second past trajectory.
-In contrast to most driving datasets with language and action data, we also conditioned on the ground-truth 5-second future trajectory of the ego vehicle.
-The resulting captions therefore explain why the vehicle executes the given future trajectory rather than predict where the ego should go based on the past context.
+We present our automated pipeline for generating language annotations on driving data, eliminating the need for manual labeling or post‑hoc verification.
+Annotations are generated in a zero‑shot manner using the \texttt{Qwen2.5‑VL 72B Instruct} model where we condition on the same set of inputs discussed in the previous section (see Figure \ref{fig:intro-fig}, top).
+In contrast to most driving datasets with language and action data, we also condition on the ground-truth future trajectory of the ego vehicle.
+The resulting captions therefore describe why the vehicle executes the given future trajectory rather than predict where the ego should go based on the past context.
 We found that this significantly improves the consistency between the language annotations and ground-truth future trajectories.

-We divided the language annotation task into three components: 1) identifying the relevant critical objects from a predefined list, 2) composing a short description explaining why the expert trajectory was executed, and 3) identifying the meta behavior from a predefined list of possible speed and command actions.
+The language annotation task is divided into three components: 1) identify the relevant critical objects in the current scene from a predefined list, 2) compose a short description explaining why the expert trajectory was executed, referencing the selected critical objects, and 3) identify the meta planning behavior from a predefined list of possible speed and command actions.
 Preliminary testing showed that the annotation quality dramatically improves when the critical object detection task is structured as yes or no questions compared to more open-ended descriptions of the task.
-The system prompt is shown in Figure \ref{fig:system-prompt-ann}.
-We generated 240.5~K high-quality captions for the WOD-E2E (training set) and CoVLA datasets (sampled at 1 Hz), using 12 A100 GPUs over 24 h.
-To accelerate VLM inference, front-view images from the current frame were resized to 532 × 476 px, while all other images were limited to at most 256 × 256 px.
-Figure \ref{fig:annotation_example} shows three examples of our automatically generated annotations.
+Several example annotations are shown in Figure \ref{fig:annotation_example} and the system prompt is provided in Figure \ref{fig:system-prompt-ann} in Appendix \ref{app:annotation}.